sirselim/lyritical/README.md

   - work on reducing the number of 'filler' words reported (can, the, ... etc.)
   - add additional sources of lyrics
     + this adds complexity as there will need to be a way to removed duplicates
+  - could get track metadata (length etc) and compare to other statistics
+  - add a cache system where there is a check for previous artist searches
+    + if artist has a csv file saved load and generate wordcloud, if not run as usual
+    + add an overwrite argument to the function

 ## Dependencies

-There are currently 4 `R` packages required:
+There are currently 5 `R` packages required:

+  - `rvest`
-  - rvest
+  - `magrittr`
-  - magrittr
+  - `wordcloud`
-  - wordcloud
+  - `XML`
-  - XML
+  - `RColorBrewer`